Next Floor Bandwith 883 Tile Carpet Tile Flooring

 Decision line: choose Bandwith 883 Tile when you want carpet that stands up to real traffic and aggressive cleaning, a basement that doubles as a playroom, a home office, or a busy family lower level.

 See Bandwith 883 Tile in person before deciding, since the pattern and tone shift across a room.
-It is at our Mississauga and Barrie showrooms; contact us about availability, and if it is for a lower level, our best flooring for a basement guide is worth a read.
+It is at our Mississauga and Barrie stores; contact us about availability, and if it is for a lower level, our best flooring for a basement guide is worth a read.